 Reduce Backcountry Bear Problems with Food Storage Cable Systems$4,000

 Each backcountry campsite and shelter has a pulley and cable system which campers are required to use to hoist their food and packs out of the reach of bears for the increased safety of both visitors and bears.
 Each year a number of these systems are damaged through use or by falling trees and must be replaced.

-These 26 Student Conservation Association interns will spray for hemlock woolly adelgids, eradicate non-native plants, sample stream for brook trout, help trap problem bears, work on archeological digs, and assist with research activities.
+These 23 interns will spray for hemlock woolly adelgids, eradicate non-native plants, sample streams for brook trout, help trap problem bears, and assist with research activities.
 These interns get an enormous amount of work experience while providing a huge amount of cost-effective labor.
-A large proportion of the Park’s later seasonal employees and many permanent staffers “cut their teeth” as interns.
 This funding provides a small living allowance and Park housing to these young people who come from all over the US.
-(Learn more about SCA online and in this video)

 Additional funding for environmental education will go to expand Parks as Classrooms as well as the Junior Ranger program and the Not-So-Junior Ranger program.
 The expansion also includes conducting teacher workshops and hiring high school interns.

 Support Parks as Classrooms programs$92,428

 Approximately 18,000 students every year in Tennessee and North Carolina receive curriculum-based environmental education opportunities through the Parks as Classroom program.
 These hands-on, ranger-led lessons utilizing the Park as an enormous outdoor classroom help foster a love for nature and inform the next generation of park supporters.

 To fund a coordinator for an educational partnership between the park and Cherokee Middle School.
 The coordinator will develop, implement, and evaluate a planned curriculum used to educate children as to the cultural and natural resources of the Smokies.